risawitama/verbose-potato/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.